Table of Contents

-Stones to be used in stone masonry should be hard, durable, tough and free from cavities, sand holes & cracks.
+Stones to be used in stone masonry should be hard, durable, tough, and free from cavities, sand holes, and cracks.

 The selection of stones should be done based on the availability of stones and the importance of structure.

 The selection of mortar depends upon the strength required, the color of the stone, and loads coming on the structure.

 2. General Principle in Stone Masonry

 The following point should be considered while supervising the stone masonry.

 ~ The stone should be strong, tough, hard, and free from cracks and cavities.

 ~ The stone should be dressed properly according to the types of masonry.

 ~ Masonry works should be raised uniformly.